Skip to content

 Comtec 2000 Listed by thegentlemen Ransomware Group

 On March 4, 2026, Romanian electrical products supplier Comtec 2000 appeared on the leak site of the ransomware group known as The Gentlemen.
-The company confirmed that internal files had been exfiltrated during a ransomware attack, although the exact number of people whose personal information was exposed remains unknown.
+The company confirmed that internal files had been exfiltrated during a ransomware attack, although the exact number of people whose personal information may have been exposed remains unknown.

 Public reporting indicates the incident began with unauthorized access to Comtec 2000’s systems, followed by data theft and subsequent encryption.
 The Gentlemen published a sample of the stolen material on their dark-web leak site, accessible via the onion address hosted on ransomware.live.
 Available details describe the exposed information as internal files rather than a structured database of customer records, yet such documents frequently contain names, addresses, contact details, employee information, and supplier records.